openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 - For MJPEG to work, you need to set the first sub-stream to be MJPEG format for the default settings to work, otherwise you can override the default with mjpegUrl with a valid URL for MJPEG streams.
 - Be sure to update to the latest firmware for your camera as Instar have made a lot of improvements recently, including adding MQTT features (MQTT is not needed for this binding to work).

+### Reolink

+- NVR's made by Reolink have ONVIF disabled by default and may require a screen connected to the hardware to enable ONVIF or newer firmwares may be able to do this via their app or web UI.
+- This binding will use the Reolink API for polling the alarms if the `nvrChannel` is 1 or higher and does not need ONVIF to be enabled.
+To use ONVIF event methods for the alarms, you can set `nvrChannel` to 0.

 ## Discovery